KATY MAGAZINE NEWS

 “I’m an owner who is involved in the business on a daily basis.
 I absolutely love what I do,” says Istre.

-She has been a classroom teacher, a preschool Director, district manager for large chain daycare and I have been an owner now for 20 years.
-Istre is also a childcare consultant and has helped many area private school open such as The Learning center at Living Word Lutheran Church grace fellowship at Grace United Methodist, and St. Bartholomew preschool in old Katy.
+Istre is a devoted early childhood educator who has worked as a classroom teacher, a preschool director, and a district manager for a large chain childcare center.
+She is also a preschool and childcare consultant and has helped launch other private centers including The Learning Center at Living Word Lutheran Church, Grace Fellowship Preschool, and St. Bartholomew Preschool.

 Istre says that she and the staff often get high school and college graduation announcements from former students and they love it.
 She says that Katy is a big family and that staying in touch with so many students is easy.
 “The most rewarding is watching children with special needs grow and develop throughout program,” says Istre.